How to Cook with Lentils

 Different Types of Lentils

-Each type of lentil has its own unique flavor and texture.
-Each is also better suited to certain types of recipes.
+There are a few varieties of lentils.
+Each type has its own unique flavor and texture.
+Each is also better suited to certain types of recipes as main dishes or side dishes.
 Learn more about the different kinds of lentils so you can know which to pick for your meal.

 Red, Orange & Yellow Lentils